 If an Event of Default has occurred and has not been cured, the trustee or the holders of at least 25% in principal amount of the debt securities of the affected series may declare the entire principal amount of all the debt securities of that series to be due and immediately payable.
-This is called a declaration of acceleration of maturity.
-A declaration of acceleration of maturity may be canceled by the holders of a majority in principal amount of the debt securities of the affected series.
+This is called a declaration of acceleration of maturity may be canceled by the holders of a majority in principal amount of the debt securities of the affected series.